How we work

 Women and girls are key to development.
 Empowering more women and girls to participate and have a voice makes the outcomes of our work more sustainable.
 Read our statement on gender equity and women’s empowerment or contact our gender focal point by email.

 Sustainable development approach

 Decades of experience has taught us that there’s no point in just giving out things and hoping that it’s going to make a long term difference.
-That’s why we work with a sustainable development approach, to create positive and lasting change through our programmes.
+That’s why we’ve always worked with a sustainable development approach, to create positive and lasting change through our programmes.
 Our work is focused on building the capacity of local organisations to deliver frontline services.
 This means training local personnel and equipping organisations to provide the services and AT that people need.

 We do this by working in partnership to strengthen local organisations in five key areas: human resources, technical resources, service systems, organisational culture and management.
 Our work focuses on three themes that build on each other: health and rehabilitation, assistive technology (AT) and inclusion.